kostaskougios/spi/README.md

 Steps to run the wikipedia code to process wikipedia xml files and copy them to hbase/phoenix tables:

-- Build spark (see "BUILDING SPARK") for your hadoop version.
+- Build spark (see "BUILDING SPARK", there is a script to do it automatically) for your hadoop version.
 If you don't want to build spark but instead use a pre-build version, please change project/Deps.scala Spark.Version.
 - Download the wikipedia exports from https://dumps.wikimedia.org/backup-index.html .
 The EN language is the largest export, the EL language is small and can help for quicker tests.
 - The loaders project contains BreakupBigXmlFilesAndStoreToHdfs class which can be used to efficiently upload the xml files to hdfs for efficient spark processing.
 Run it with the JVM args as per the class comments.